 A number of good practices exist to improve the implementation of SPS measures in a way that facilitates safe trade.
 Several governments are already implementing a variety of these solutions in an effort to enable trade to flow more smoothly and quickly.
-A new Briefing highlights some of these opportunities.
+This Briefing highlights some of these opportunities.

 High-level dialogue during the 5th Aid for Trade Global Review - 2015

 The STDF coordinated a high-level plenary session "Effective Implementation of SPS Measures to Facilitate Safe Trade", on 30 June 2015 during the 5th Aid for Trade Global Review.